nooblk-98/itsnooblk-blog/src/content/posts/cloudflare-pages-react/index.md

 ```

-Push your cloned project to a **new GitHub repository** or fork the original one.
+Push your project to a **new GitHub repository** as shown in the file structure.

 ---